azsdk/azsdk-docs/02-Secure-Development/Secure_Development_userguide.md

 - Only internal load balancers (ILBs) may be used inside an ER-vNet.

 Additionally the following other 'protective' checks are also done:
-- Ensuring that the resource lock that's setup to keep these resources from being deleted is intact.
+- Ensuring that the resource lock that is setup to keep these resources from being deleted is intact.
 - Ensuring that the RBAC permissions for the account used to track compliance are intact.
 - Setting up alerts to fire for any of the above actions in the subscription.

-The above set of checks were designed in close collaboration with CloudMS and NIS teams.

 [Back to top…](Secure_Development_userguide.md#contents)